Shuvly/FaysLeChat/README.md

 <h1 align="center">Hi 👋</h1>
-<h3 align="center">I am Fays, a 14-year-old student developer.
+<h3 align="center">I am Shuvly, a 15-year-old student developer.
 I love programming desktop apps but i code some other things like plugins on Minecraft or Discord bots.
 I play very much too :)</h3>

 - 🔭 I’m currently working on my discord bot ([join it here :p](https://discord.gg/5UK3AsyX2A))

-- 🌱 I’m currently learning **C++ (mostly the Qt framework) and JavaScript (mostly the discord.js framework)**
+- 🌱 I’m currently learning **Kotlin (android apps)**

-- 📫 How to contact me ? **fayslechat@gmail.com**
+- 📫 How to contact me ? **shuvlyy@gmail.com**

 - ⚡ Fun fact : **I love cats 🐈**
 - I'm new to GitHub and I will release some of my programs soon :)